storacha/RFC/rfc/github-org-migration.md

 - [ ] [ai-artwork-uploader](https://github.com/web3-storage/ai-artwork-uploader)
 - [ ] [sst-monorepo](https://github.com/web3-storage/sst-monorepo)
 - [ ] [w3infra](https://github.com/web3-storage/w3infra)
-    - Will need to check what happens to the [seed.run](https://seed.run/) infra with a new mini project (SST + seed.run) in the new org and migrate this repo there.
+    - [ ] Will need to check what happens to the [seed.run](https://seed.run/) infra with a new mini project (SST + seed.run) in the new org and migrate this repo there.
+    - It SHOULD be migrated.
 - [ ] [w3notes](https://github.com/web3-storage/w3notes)
 - [ ] [w3ui-swc-minify-bug](https://github.com/web3-storage/w3ui-swc-minify-bug)
 - [ ] [file-space](https://github.com/web3-storage/file-space)